Raj-Adarsh/Go-JSON-Query-Engine/README.md

     The web application stores a complex json document(nested JSON objects) as individual objects in the kv store to support querying based on types.
     All Services used in the project uses a local copy, for ex - AWS local dynamodb, AWS local SQS - ElasticMQ An approach to GraphQL is also visualised.
+    All HTTP requests are authorised by O Auth 2.0 Implicit Grant Flow.
 Sample Commands:

 Create Table: